-About an inch long and usually nonaggressive, the brown recluse typically hides in dark, secluded spaces.
-It only bites if it’s trapped against your skin.
-It’s also called the “violin” spider because of the dark marking on its back.
+Brown recluse spiders are not usually aggressive but will bite if trapped against a person’s skin.
+They typically hide in dark, secluded spaces.
+It’s also called the violin spider because of the dark marking on its back.

 The brown recluse is usually found in areas such as:

-The initial bite may be painless, but within eight hours it will begin to itch, hurt, and turn red.
-A red or purple ring resembling a target or bull’s-eye will develop around the bite.
-This bite can blister and grow progressively worse without treatment, to the point where it may kill surrounding tissue and cause fever, chills, and headache.
+The bite can blister and grow progressively worse without treatment to the point where it may kill surrounding tissue and cause fever, chills, and headache.

 Only the female black widow is toxic.
-Black widow bites can feel like a small pinprick or nothing at all, but your skin’s reaction will be immediate and you’ll be able to see the two puncture marks on your skin.
+Black widow bites can feel like a small pinprick or nothing at all, but your skin’s reaction will be immediate.
+You’ll be able to see the two puncture marks on your skin.